 - acquire and apply new knowledge as needed, using appropriate learning strategies.

-The Bachelor of Science in Engineering with a major in mechanical engineering requires a minimum of 130 s.h. of credit.
-Students must have a g.p.a. of at least 2.00 on all college work used to satisfy degree requirements as well as in all coursework attempted at the University of Iowa.
+The Bachelor of Science in Engineering (BSE) with a major in mechanical engineering requires a minimum of 129 s.h. of credit, including two 0 s.h. department seminars.
+At the time of graduation, students must have a cumulative grade-point average of at least 2.00 in all college work used to complete degree requirements and in all UI coursework in order to be awarded the BSE.

 Major Requirements